 • Facilities could be city-owned, private, or public/private partnership (section 2.19)

 • Structured parking located mid-block (section 3.24)

 • Structured parking lined with habitable buildings (section 3.24

 16) Will the deck be a LEED building?

 Due to the design constraints of parking decks in general, there is no LEED certification available.
-Some sustainable design features may be included and will be considered in the final design.
+Some sustainable design features are being included and will be considered in the final design of the project site.